 Using adult luxury products as a teenager is largely dependent on the product in question.

 - Cleansers: Cleansers suitable for adults may possibly also be used by teenagers, provided they are gentle and the concentration of specific actives are appropriate.
-The main issue is time and sticking to a routine.
-Young adults may have different lifestyle priorities as their daily lives are different from adults.
-However, teen skin will benefit more from a formula specifically designed for them, usually created to tackle excess oil and breakouts.
+Young adults daily lives are different from adults and teen skin will benefit more from a formula specifically designed for them, usually created to tackle excess oil and breakouts.

 - Moisturisers: Adult moisturisers often contain anti-aging ingredients which can be too strong for young skin.
-Instead, look for oil-free, targeted active moisturisers designed for oily skin.
+Instead, look for oil-free moisturisers with age appropriate actives.

 - Acne Products: Teenagers and adults can share certain blemish specific products, like those containing Chlorella Vulgaris extract or salicylic acid.
-These are usually more expensive if the correct concentration of actives have been used and the formula is effective.
+These can be more expensive if the formula contains the efficacious concentration of actives.

 - Exfoliants: Some teenagers may benefit from gentle exfoliation to remove dead skin cells and unclog pores.
-However, some adult exfoliating products may be too harsh.
-If you want to try exfoliation then start with exfoliating once a week and opt for a mild exfoliant suited to your skin type.
+However, some adult exfoliating products may be too 'aggressive'.
+If you want to try exfoliation then start with once a week and opt for a mild exfoliant suited to your skin type.

 Luxury Isn’t Always Better